nanoscz/Angular-ui/README.md

     { path: '', component: SecondComponent }
   ];
 ```
+**Note:** *Declare the components in their respective modules and eliminate the declarations of the components in the main module of the application*
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.